Pin Pile Driving

 Driven piles resist slope creep and rotational failure on steep waterfront properties, used in combination with tiebacks and drainage systems.

-A selection of completed pin pile driving installations across Whidbey Island and Puget Sound — documenting pile-supported docks, retaining structures, and marine platforms delivered under tidal and difficult-access conditions.
+A selection of completed pin pile installations throughout Whidbey Island and Puget Sound, showcasing docks, retaining walls, shoreline protection, and marine foundations.

 • What permits are required for marine pile driving in Washington State?